 Basic Mechanics of Glass X-ray Inspection

-The fact that X-ray inspection can find glass fragments within a glass container may be surprising – but it’s actually routine.
-Finding these glass fragments in glass bottles is possible because: :
+The fact that X-ray inspection can find glass fragments within a glass container may be surprising – but it’s a proven and widely adopted capability.
+Finding glass fragments in glass containers is possible because:

-- Glass has sufficient enough density that the added thickness in the image of the extra glass particles is material enough to be seen.
+- Glass has sufficient density that the added thickness in the image of the extra glass particles is material enough to be seen

 - Soda-lime glass, which is the material most glass containers are made with, has a specific gravity of 2.48

-Understanding the specific gravity of your glass containers is critical to ensuring that challenge samples used to testing will actually capture expected real-work inspection performance.
+Understanding the specific gravity of your glass containers is critical to ensuring that challenge samples used in testing will actually capture expected real-work inspection performance.

 Modern glass inspection techniques use Empty Bottle Inspector (EBI) to inspect glass containers before filling.
 Then, a Full Bottle Inspector (FBI) will X-ray filled glass containers.